 ALTE is an association of language test providers who work together to promote the fair and accurate assessment of linguistic ability across Europe and beyond.
 ALTE organises courses and conferences on aspects of language assessment, and operates a quality auditing system of European language examinations.

 ALTE was founded in 1989 by the University of Cambridge (UK) and the Universidad de Salamanca (Spain).
-Today, ALTE has 33 Full Member Organisations representing 26 European languages, as well as more than ninety Associate Members, several Individual Expert Members and Individual Affiliates from all around the world.
+Today, ALTE has 33 Full Institutional Member organisations representing 26 European languages, as well as more than 120 Associate Members, several Individual Expert Members and Individual Affiliates from all around the world.
 ALTE is a non-profit organisation, and has Participatory Status as an NGO with the Council of Europe, and Special Consultative Status with the Economic and Social Council of the United Nations (UN).

 ALTE has established a set of common standards which cover all the stages of the language testing process.
 These standards can be applied to exams of any language, and ensure the quality of ALTE Members' examinations.